johnlindquist/automatoes.com/use-keys-as-mouse-buttons-when-using-a-trackpad.md

 # Use Keys as Mouse Buttons When Using a Trackpad

-With the [karabiner multitouch extension](https://karabiner-elements.pqrs.org/docs/manual/misc/multitouch-extension/), your finger are detected on the trackpad and your keyboard keys can be used as button clicks.
+With the [karabiner multitouch extension](https://karabiner-elements.pqrs.org/docs/manual/misc/multitouch-extension/), your fingers are detected on the trackpad and your keyboard keys can be used as button clicks.

 For example: